By: NeuroSpark Health

 It is important to note that these tests are not definitive and are often used as part of a broader psychological evaluation.
 Alexithymia is best understood as a trait rather than a diagnosis, meaning it can be present to varying degrees in different individuals.

-Once alexithymia is recognized, individuals can seek out support and strategies for managing it.
+Once alexithymia is recognized, individuals can seek support and strategies for managing it.
 Understanding alexithymia can lead to more compassionate self-reflection and, for some, more fulfilling relationships with themselves and others.

 Affirming therapists trained in working with neurodivergent individuals can help people with alexithymia develop better emotional insight.
 There are a number of therapeutic approaches that may be helpful, such as somatic modalities.
 Bottom up approaches can be helpful with building interoception and emotional awareness.